Will buying Product Hunt upvotes get you banned? (honest 2026 answer)

 That shifts where buying votes actually fails.
 In 2023 the risk was vote removal; in 2026 the bigger risk is that the pattern gets your product unfeatured before you launch, which is a zero-upvote outcome.
 The Airtable shadow-ban story documented by Jakob Greenfeld on Indie Hackers showed that PH's review team flags not just vote behavior but product-shape signals, and Airtable-backed lists can get treated as directories.
 Treat featuring as the primary gate and upvote velocity as the secondary one.

-The DIY checklist before you pay anyone
+The DIY checklist before launch day

 Hit 400 followers on your Coming Soon page before launch day.